-The Phoenix Lab’s mission is to develop, adapt, and implement areawide control technologies for program pests.
-Current work includes developing control tools, methods, equipment, and support for pink bollworm (PBW), rangeland grasshopper/Mormon cricket complex, and light brown apple moth (LBAM).
-These control technologies include biocontrol, sterile insect technique, pheromones, new chemicals, ground and aerial delivery systems, and geographic information system applications.
-The lab’s scientists conduct extensive laboratory and field developmental and operational scale studies to test and validate materials, methods, and equipment.
+The Phoenix Lab’s mission is to develop, adapt, and implement area-wide control technologies for program pests.
+Current work includes developing control tools, methods, equipment, and support for rangeland grasshoppers and Mormon crickets, and navel orangeworm (NOW).
+Technologies currently in development include biological control methods using fungal pathogens, sterile insect technique, novel pheromones, more environmentally friendly insecticides, enhancement of ground and aerial delivery systems (e.g., using Unmanned Aircraft Systems or UAS), and geographic information system applications.
+The lab’s scientists conduct extensive laboratory and field studies, at both smaller and operational scale to test and validate materials, methods, and equipment.

 The primary mission of the lab’s Rangeland Grasshopper and Mormon Cricket Management Team is to comply with Section 7717 of the Plant Protection Act and protect the health of rangelands (wildlife habitats and where domestic livestock graze) against economically damaging cyclical outbreaks of native grasshoppers and Mormon crickets in the 17 contiguous western states of the United States by testing and developing better, cheaper, and greener management methods on behalf of the APHIS Grasshopper and Mormon Cricket Suppression Program and its federal, state, tribal, and private stakeholders.
 New methods are continuously identified and evaluated in order to maintain state-of-the-art status.
 Current work on navel orangeworm includes developing mass-rearing and sterile insect technique methods to be integrated in an area-wide management program to combat the pest in pistachio and almond production systems, primarily in California.